janhq/jan/adr/adr-002-jan-composable-plugins.md

 ![Component design](images/adr-002-02.png "Component design")

 ## Consequences
-- Jan user can build their own replicants (and buy from others too) in an easy way
+- Jan user can build their own composable AIs (and buy from others too) in an easy way
 - Clear design for plugin and Jan platform development

 ## Reference